butorov/sentry-telegram/README.rst

 Plugin for Sentry which allows sending notification via `Telegram <https://telegram.org/>`_ messenger.

-    **DISCLAIMER**: Sentry API under development and `is not frozen <https://docs.sentry.io/server/plugins/>`_.
+    **DISCLAIMER**: Sentry API is under development and `is not frozen <https://docs.sentry.io/server/plugins/>`_.

-    Presented plugin tested with Sentry from 8.9 to 8.13.
+    Presented plugin tested with Sentry from 8.9 to 8.17.

 How will it look like